VictorGuilherme12/ReSize/README.md

-# Monitor Configuration Tool for Fortnite | Ferramenta de Configuração de Monitor para Fortnite
+# Monitor Configuration Tool | Ferramenta de Configuração de Monitor

 [English]
-A simple C++ utility that automatically configures monitor settings for Fortnite gaming sessions.
+A simple C++ utility that automatically configures monitor settings for gaming sessions.
 This tool allows quick switching of monitor resolution and primary display settings with a single click.

 ## Features
 - Automatically changes monitor resolution to 1920x1080